How is monkeypox being treated? - KTVZ

 The drug’s benefits were evaluated through trials on animals that were infected with viruses related to smallpox, including monkeypox.
 The drug was evaluated in 359 healthy human volunteers to confirm its safety.
 The CDC says, “data are not available on the effectiveness of tecovirimat in treating monkeypox infections in people.”

-“Importantly, we’ve found that the medication has been well-tolerated so far,” Foote said, “with an occasional report of headaches, maybe one nausea, but there’s been no reports of any serious adverse events.”
+“Importantly, we’ve found that the medication has been well-tolerated so far,” Foote said of New York City’s experience, “with an occasional report of headaches, maybe one nausea, but there’s been no reports of any serious adverse events.”

 The CDC also says three other treatments — cidofovir, brincidofovir and Vaccinia Immune Globulin Intravenous — may be considered for treatment of monkeypox during the outbreak.
 But experts say these treatments have been less relevant due to uncertainties about whether they have benefits that would outweigh risks.
 Gulick said, for example, that treatment with cidofovir can have negative effects on the kidneys.